Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 Yet there’s a common, less enchanting, name for belladonna: deadly nightshade.

-Obviously, no tea brand offers a “Belladonna Bedtime” (Product pitch: You’ll sleep forever!), but most tea lovers are surprised by the dangers many common herbs used in tea can carry.
+No tea brand offers a “Belladonna Bedtime” (Product pitch: You’ll sleep forever!), but most tea lovers are surprised by the dangers many common herbs used in tea can carry.

 The very fact that many herbal teas have proven health benefits is, in and of itself, a warning.